 The shocking truth is that there isn’t a tangible difference between the two.
 Anyone who ends up a failure has the ability to be a success and this includes you.
 It doesn’t matter what I think or what your friends or family think.
 The only opinion that really matters is the one that you hold about yourself.

-I know that you can find the fire to get inspired and start grinding again.
+You can find the fire to get inspired and start grinding again.
+Start recharging your battery.
 I can provide some of the content to motivate you, but I cannot take action for you.
 Your time and your big opportunity are here right now.
 The only question left to ask is “what are you going to do about it?”